drewandersonnz/ludum35-nodejs/README.md

   * Node.js Jade template engine
   * Node.js and OpenShift MySQL integration
   * Writing a website (not an API) in Node.js
+* Yes credentials are commited in this repo
+  * The OpenShift account is temporary for the purposes of Ludum 35
+  * I didn't realise at the time how to integrate OpenShift credentials in the codebase
+  * This repo was added to GitHub quickly for review purposes, I haven't removed the commits from Git